 The Campion Fund is funded by Manchester Statistical Society.
-It provides grants of up to £10,000 to support research on the economy, society and government which has an academic and/or policy benefit.
+It provides grants of not normally greater than £5,000 to support research on the economy, society and government which has an academic and/or policy benefit.
 Grants may be used independently of, or in conjunction with, funds from other bodies.
 Successful applicants are offered a year’s free membership of the Society, and may be invited to present their research to the Society.

 The origin of the fund was a bequest to the Manchester Statistical Society by the late Sir Harry Campion, one-time Reader in Statistics at Manchester University, Vice-President of the Society and the first head of the Government Statistical Service.

 Who can apply?

 Applicants may be based at any UK institution.
 They are welcomed from: